Back to Diane's HomePage

 Xinu

-So I continued my quest for a free operating system.
+So [in 2009] I continued my quest for a free operating system.
 Unix in the 1980ies was cloned a few times (when AT&T didn't permit any longer the use of the source for educational purposes).
 GNU, Minix, Xinu and finally Linux were born this way.
 Except Xinu, all of these want to have a MMU hardware and off they are.

 About Xinu a detailed description is in Comer's book [9] which is one of the best books on operating systems I know.
 Xinu itself, originally written for the PDP-11/03, is more or less an embedded OS.
 For file operation it has a lot of network suppert.
 The latter I don't need for I have no DEQNA.
 On the other hand, here is my not supported emulated RX01 disk drive.
 Cannot be so hard to write drivers for it.
 Excercises like this were the exact purpose of Xinu when it was designed.